breachintelligence/nodejs-rest-scaffold/README.md

 The following are the attributes for the brand
 * name
-* last_sold -- date when the widget was last sold
+* lastSoldAt -- date when the widget was last sold, should update if widget quantity decreases

 # Required REST Capabilities